bminixhofer/nlprule/README.md

 - Support for English, German and Spanish.
 - Spellchecking. (*in progress*)

+## Rust usage

+The [nlprule-build](build/) crate makes it easy to use the correct nlprule binaries in your Rust project.

 ## Goals

 - Fast, low-resource NLP suited for running: